 - 1.3.1 In general, an acceptable academic standing will be a four-year (120 credit hours) Baccalaureate degree (or equivalent) from a recognized institution. - 1.3.2 Grade point average of at least 3.00 (B) in the work of the last 60 credit hours (approximately the last two years).
 A Baccalaureate degree is required for entry.
 The minimum GPA of 3.00 (B) is based on the UNBC 4.33 scale.
 The GPA from sending institutions will be assessed and converted to the UNBC scale when being considered for admission.
-Note: Higher entrance standards than those outlined in this section may be set by individual programs.Courses used in the calculation of the admission grade point average cannot be used as credit toward a graduate degree program.
+If the applicant has a Master's or PhD, the GPA is assessed on the complete degree.
+Note: Higher entrance standards than those outlined in this section may be set by individual programs.
+Courses used in the calculation of the admission grade point average cannot be used as credit toward a graduate degree program.

-- 1.3.3 A faculty member who wishes to supervise an applicant who has a four-year (120 credit hours) Baccalaureate degree (or equivalent) that does not meet the GPA requirements stated above and who obtains the recommendation of the appropriate program must have approval from the Vice Provost Student Recruitment or designate who admits the applicant.
+- 1.3.3 A faculty member who wishes to supervise an applicant who has a four-year (120 credit hours) Baccalaureate degree (or equivalent) that does not meet the GPA requirements stated above and who obtains the recommendation of the appropriate program must have approval from the Dean who admits the applicant.
 The applicant must have significant formal training and relevant professional experience to offset such GPA deficiencies. - 1.3.4 Evidence is required, in the form of three letters of reference that are submitted directly to the Office of the Registrar from qualified referees, of the student's ability to undertake advanced work in the area of interest.